Contiguous Zero-Copy for Encrypted Transport Protocols

+Designing a networking API is a challenging task with important considerations for conflicting criteria such as usability, safety, performance and portability.
+We discuss observations with more details in Appendix~\ref{appendix:api}, and give some rationale on how to design an API to offer contiguous zero-copy for a module implementation using QUIC VReverso.

-\item \textbf{Benefit Estimation of VReverso.} We profile each QUIC stack in a similar single-stream download scenario, and we measure the cost of internal memory operations caused by the QUIC V1 design relative to the cost of decryption within each stack (optimized with AES-NI and PCLMULQDQ hardware instructions for AES-GCM in each stack).
+\item \textbf{Benefit Estimation of VReverso.} We profile each QUIC stack in a similar single-stream download scenario in which we continuously reassemble 1MiB of contiguous stream data before dropping it, and we measure the cost of internal memory operations caused by the QUIC V1 design relative to the cost of decryption within each stack (optimized with AES-NI and PCLMULQDQ hardware instructions for AES-GCM in each stack) to provide comparable results between stacks based on a common baseline cost.
 Our measure captures the expected benefits VReverso could have on each stack's packet processing: it can be interpreted as an approximation for lowering the decryption cost by the indicated percentage (Table~\ref{tab:implems}).
 Module architectures contain more memory operations and management due to data fragmentation and lack of control over the Application's buffered data. \texttt{quicly} is an exception among module architectures that cleverly solves the second problem at the cost of a more complex API and memory model, which brings it to similar efficiency to layer architectures while maintaining portability.
 Its conceptor designed \texttt{quicly} to be used primarily with its own HTTP/3 server implementation, and is not designed for ease of integration.

 A question we consider is whether we can maintain a simple and elegant API, such as the one offered by \texttt{quiche} while improving on its efficiency limitations.
 The result of this endeavor would be to unify benefits of both architectures: a QUIC VReverso implementation that is portable, efficient with no transient allocations/deallocations, no copies due to fragmentation, and would be easy to integrate into an Application. \end{inparaenum}